What to Eat at Camden Yards

 You can stop at one of the Old Bay Seafood stands and get that authentic Maryland crab cake, and it’s a nice-sized piece of seafood (with a fairly hefty price tag).
-Boardwalk Fries, the Ocean City institution that still leaves the skin on the fries, also has a presence at Oriole Park.
+If you just want waffle fries with crab dip on them, try Freestate Fries on the lower concourse.

 Around the rest of the ballpark are fancy stands that serve variations on classic ballpark staples.
 The O!
 What A Dog stands have Esskay hot dogs in their basic baseball-friendly form.

 Das Sausage Haus sells Roma sausages, with Natty Boh beer as a key ingredient to cooking the sausages.
-The pizza purveyor is now Pizza Boli.
+The pizza purveyor is now Season.

 And instead of the Philly cheesesteak that is becoming popular at every ballpark, the Baltimore Chop House (named for the “Baltimore Chop”, a ground ball into the mud that John McGraw’s Orioles were famous for) serves marinated skirt steak on a bun, with extras like Gouda cheese.